mikestowe/CPHL/README.md

 - end: links to the last set of records in a paginated result
 - base: links back to the starting point of a hypermedia API

+\* it is generally a bad design practice to allow mass editing/ deletion of a collection

 <h3>Content-type Headers</h3>
 CPHL supports multiple Content-type headers to express the information that should be included in the response.
 Every CPHL header starts with "cphl" followed by the format (ie "json"), and then by an optional "code" to express whether or not the code links should be included in the response.